cortrudolph/SLU_IO_Psych/content/authors/Candice Thomas/_index.md

   url: "https://wellab.weebly.com/"

 # Short bio (displayed in user profile at end of posts)
-bio: Candice Thomas is an Assistant Professor of Industrial & Organizational Psychology at Saint Louis University.
+bio: Candice L. Thomas is an Assistant Professor of Industrial & Organizational Psychology at Saint Louis University.

 interests:
 - Work-life interface